notification-system/docs/backend-initial-spec.md

 ## User Session Control
 * Configurable max user session period.
 This is the validity period of the refresh token managed by the backend.
 * Configurable max number of sessions a single user can have.
-The oldest session will be kick off if the number surpasses the configuration.
+The oldest session will be kicked off if the number surpasses the configured limit.
   * The device with the ended session is immediately logged off if it is online with a message to the user.
   * By enabling multiple sessions, this allows the user to maintain their login on mobile but still connected to a desktop or web version at the same time.
 * All user data/state is maintained by the backend.
 This means the user can seamlessly log in on a different device without losing any data/configuration.